Héctor Pérez (baseball): Tampa Bay Rays

 On December 7, 2022, Pérez was claimed by the Tampa Bay Rays in the minor league phase of the Rule 5 draft.
 He was assigned to the Triple-A Durham Bulls to begin the 2023 season.

 On April 22, 2023, Pérez had his contract selected to the active roster.
 He did not make an appearance for the Rays before he was designated for assignment the following day after Zach Eflin was activated from the injured list.
 He cleared waivers and was sent outright to Durham on April 25.
 In 33 games for Durham, he posted a 4–0 record and 4.08 ERA with 69 strikeouts and 5 saves in 53.0 innings of work.
 On August 16, the Rays again selected Pérez's contract, adding him back to the major league roster.
 He appeared in that day's game against the San Francisco Giants, working 1/3 of an inning and allowing one run on three hits and a walk.
 The next day, Pérez was designated for assignment following Andrew Kittredge's activation from the injured list.
 Rather than accept an outright assignment to Durham, Pérez elected free agency on August 20.

 Philadelphia Phillies

 On August 26, 2023, Pérez signed a minor league contract with the Philadelphia Phillies organization.
 In 9 games for the Triple–A Lehigh Valley IronPigs, recording a 3.75 ERA with 13 strikeouts across 12 innings pitched.
 Pérez elected free agency following the season on November 6.

 Uni-President Lions

 On March 1, 2024, Pérez signed with the Uni-President Lions of the Chinese Professional Baseball League.
-In 36 appearances out of the bullpen, Pérez logged a 3-2 record and 1.50 ERA with 52 strikeouts and 8 saves across 54 innings of work.
+In 36 appearances out of the bullpen, Pérez logged a 3–2 record and 1.50 ERA with 52 strikeouts and 8 saves across 54 innings of work.

+Leones de Yucatán

+On April 14, 2026, Pérez signed with the Leones de Yucatán of the Mexican League.
+In 10 relief appearances, he posted an 0–2 record with a 3.27 ERA, 13 strikeouts, and 10 walks across 11 innings of work.

+Algodoneros de Unión Laguna

+On May 16, 2026, Pérez was traded to the Algodoneros de Unión Laguna of the Mexican League.